buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcSweptDiskSolidPolygonal.md

 The _IfcSweptDiskSolidPolygonal_ is a _IfcSweptDiskSolid_ where the _Directrix_ is restricted to be provided by an poly line only.
 An optional _FilletRadius_ attribute can be asserted, it is then applied as a fillet to all transitions between the segments of the poly line.

-> NOTE&nbsp; The geometric item _IfcIndexedPolyCurve_ provides a more compact representation compared with _IfcPolyline_.
+> NOTE  The geometric item _IfcIndexedPolyCurve_ provides a more compact representation compared with _IfcPolyline_.
 Therefore it is the prefered curve representation for the _Directrix_.
 The _IfcIndexedPolyCurve_ shall not have _Segments_ defined, resticting it to a poly line only.

-> HISTORY&nbsp; New entity in IFC4.
+> HISTORY  New entity in IFC4.

 { .spec-head}
 Informal Propositions: